-Level 4 Level 5 Level 6 Honours Degree A1 Demonstrate an understanding of anatomical and physiological processes from a Western perspective.
-Recognise and reflect upon cultural diversities that lie within health and wellbeing.
+Level 4 Level 5 Level 6 Honours Degree A1 Demonstrate an understanding of injury and assessment and the impact of these upon the normal functioning and healing of the body.
+Demonstrate awareness of the impact that a patients' cultural differences may have on the practitioners practice, attitudes and behaviour towards their care.
 Reflect upon moral, ethical and legal implications within the areas of health and professional practice.
-A2 Demonstrate understanding of the philosophical and theoretical concepts underpinning the practice of Complementary therapies.
+A2 Demonstrate understanding of the philosophical and theoretical concepts underpinning the practice of rehabilitation medicine.
 Demonstrate an awareness of a multi- disciplinary and inter-disciplinary approach to health care and the acquisition of knowledge and skills from research, practice and professional experience.
-Debate the contemporary issues at the forefront of Complementary therapies.
-A3 Recognise the place of research activity in the development of Complementary therapies.
-Demonstrate the interpretation and analysis of information and experience relevant to the practice of Complementary therapies through research and problem-solving activities within an academic and vocational context.
+Disseminate new knowledge within the field of Rehabilitation to others working within similar fields using the highest possible standards to positively promote the profession.
+A3 Recognise the place of research activity in the development of rehabilitation medicine.
+Demonstrate the interpretation and analysis of information and experience relevant to the practice of rehabilitation and injury management through research and problem-solving activities within an academic and vocational context.
 Demonstrate an awareness of equal opportunities and diversity issues in context.
 A4 Understand the diversity of values associated with health and wellbeing.
 Identify professional limitations to refer patients appropriately so that they can receive the necessary investigations and tests to eliminate or confirm the diagnosis of serious underlying pathology.
-Critically evaluate treatment choice and where appropriate offer evidence based alternatives.
-A5 Explain health as a contested concept.
+Critically evaluate treatment choice and where appropriate the ability to offer evidence based alternatives A5 Explain health as a contested concept.